 The idea of complementing, contrasting or consolidating the themes explored in the main programme has been successively expanded in a number of new formats including Kunsthalle BÜHNE (2011-14), MUR BRUT (since 2014) and the much acclaimed series NACHTFOYER (since 2004).

 Artworks at the Kunsthalle Düsseldorf

 As a venue for temporary exhibitions, the Kunsthalle Düsseldorf does not have a collection.
 Yet some artworks, especially outside the building, have shaped the image of the institution.

-Directly above the main entrance, as an outdoor sculpture created as part of the architectural design, Klaus Hartung’s work Relief graces the facade.
-Next to it, Die Träne (The Tear), a relic of a performance by James Lee Byars as an homage to his fellow artist Josef Beuys after the latter’s death, has run down the building since 1986.
+Directly above the main entrance, as an outdoor sculpture created as part of the architectural design, Karl Hartung’s work Relief graces the facade.
+Next to it, Die Träne (The Tear), a relic of a performance by James Lee Byars as an homage to his fellow artist Joseph Beuys after the latter’s death, has run down the building since 1986.
 On a pedestal to the left of the staircase at the entrance is Habakuk by the artist Max Ernst, a work belonging to the Kunstverein für die Rheinlande und Westfalen.

 Since 1969, to the left of the main entrance, there has also been a work by Michael Heizer entitled windows and matchdrops, which is etched into a concrete panel on the ground.
 The work Kippdeckel by Lee Thomas Taylor was installed in 2004 as part of the exhibition raumfürraum on the landing.